Montalbano Pasta Ncasciata Recipe

 Substitutes for Ricotta Salata (Salted Ricotta Cheese) Outside Italy

-Although the taste of salted ricotta is quite unique as it is a typical Sicilian cheese, it can be a bit difficult to find in different countries.
+Although the taste of salted ricotta is quite unique, as it is a typical Sicilian cheese, it can be a bit difficult to find in different countries.
 Some of the cheeses that can be a good substitute for ricotta salata outside Italy to cook the Montalbano Pasta Ncasciata Recipe are:

-• Cașcaval: Cascaval is a traditional cheese from Romania, made from sheep and cow milk, it has a strong, salty flavor and a crumbly texture.
+• Cașcaval: Cascaval is a traditional cheese from Romania made from sheep and cow milk.
+It has a strong, salty flavor and a crumbly texture.

 Even though it’s thought to be originated in Catania, it’s a very popular dish in other regions of Sicily as well, and it’s made with slight variations.
 Therefore, in some regions, it may include capers or anchovies.